Bitvis VIP Specification Coverage

 –clean path/do/directory

-Will clean any/all partial coverage files in the given directory.
+Will clean any/all Partial Coverage files in the given directory.
 Directory path is optional.
 Default is current directory.

 Cannot be run in combination with other arguments.
 No short form defined here - to avoid unwanted clean.